halfbldprinc/VCP/README.md

 - **Initialize Repository**: Set up a new repository to start tracking files and changes.
 - **Add Files**: Add files to the repository to begin tracking their changes.
 - **Submit to Server**: Upload committed files to a remote server for secure storage and backup.
+- **Clone from Server**: Download and recreate projects from the remote server.
+- **List Projects**: View all available projects stored on the server.

 ## Prerequisites